fagnerpereira/blog/src/_posts/2024-10-06-rails-updating-attributes-guide.md

 categories: updates
 ---

-## Understanding Rails Update Methods
+## Guide to update attributes in rails

-If you've ever found yourself Googling or asking ChatGPT about `update`, `update_attribute`, `update_attributes`, or `update_columns` in Rails, you're not alone.
-Whether it's because you forgot or never really invested time to understand how to use each one, this post will provide a clear and practical explanation of these methods.
+Everytime I have to implement some specific attribute update I search on google about how to use `update`, `update_attribute`, `update_attributes`, or `update_columns`.
+I know it seens silly, but if you dont really understand how to use each one you are going to face some bad surprises as me.

 ## Setting Up Our Example